albertattard/java-boot-camp/04 - Classes, Methods and Objects.md

 ### How can we sort the `Point` class (the `Comparator` interface)?

+The `Point` class belongs to the Java API and we cannot modify it.
+In such cases, or in cases when we want to use a different ordering than the natural ordering, we can use the [`Comparator`](https://docs.oracle.com/en/java/javase/14/docs/api/java.base/java/util/Comparator.html) interface.

 The [`Comparator` interface provides a set of static methods](https://docs.oracle.com/en/java/javase/14/docs/api/java.base/java/util/Comparator.html#comparing(java.util.function.Function)) that are very handy to sort objects as shown in the following example.

 ```java